tinybit/ffmpeg_code_examples/README.md

 **Source**: 02-reading-from-memory.cpp \
 **Binary**: remux_from_memory \
 **Function**: reads mpeg ts h264 data from file, puts it into memory buffer and remuxes to FLV on the fly \
-**Notes**: shows how to create AVFormatContext that reads from memory buffer, instead of a file directly \
+**Notes**: shows how to create AVFormatContext that reads from memory buffer using customized i/o context (AVIOContext) \
 **Usage**: tool takes 2 input arguments
 1) path to video file. file should be encoded with h264 codec, in whatever container (mpeg ts, for example)
 2) output filename. output file will be written to current directory you're in